-The University of Houston is pleased to announce the Awards for Excellence in Research, Scholarship, or Creative Activity Program for 2017-2018.
+The University of Houston is pleased to announce the Awards for Excellence in Research, Scholarship, and Creative Activity Program for 2017-2018.
 Awards of $8,000 each will be made to six (6) faculty, two (2) each at the Assistant Professor, Associate Professor and Professor levels.

-Awards at the rank of Professor are for those who have compiled a substantial continuing record of outstanding research, scholarship or creative activities.
+Awards at the rank of Professor are for those who have compiled a substantial continuing record of outstanding research, scholarship and creative activities.
 Nominees for this award must have achieved pre-eminence in their field.
 At the time of nomination, an individual must have at least five (5) years of service at the University of Houston.

-Awards at the rank of Associate Professor are for those who have established a growing record of outstanding research, scholarship, or creative contributions, and who are at the point of emerging leadership in their field.
+Awards at the rank of Associate Professor are for those who have established a growing record of outstanding research, scholarship, and creative contributions, and who are at the point of emerging leadership in their field.
 At the time of nomination, individuals must have at least three (3) years of service at the University of Houston.

-Awards at the rank of Assistant Professor are for those who have demonstrated great potential in research, scholarship, or creative endeavors by virtue of the exceptional quality of their early contributions.
+Awards at the rank of Assistant Professor are for those who have demonstrated great potential in research, scholarship, and creative endeavors by virtue of the exceptional quality of their early contributions.
 At the time of nomination, individuals must have at least two (2) years of service at the University of Houston.